Ping'an Bridge station

-Ping'an Bridge (平安桥) is a metro station of Line 4 of the Hangzhou Metro in China.
+Ping'an Bridge (平安桥 (平安橋)) is a metro station of Line 4 of the Hangzhou Metro in China.
 It is located in Gongshu District of Hangzhou.
 The station was opened on 21 February 2022.
 It will be a transfer station of Line 4 and Line 15.

+Station layout

+Ping'an Bridge has two levels: a concourse, and an island platform with two tracks for line 4.